1stvamp/causal/README.rst

 The following allow the different services to be interacted with:

- * BeautifulSoup - 3.0.8.1  Required for github.com integration
+ * BeautifulSoup - 3.0.8.1  Required to parse data back from github.com
- * feedparser - 4.1  Required for general rss parsing - google/com/reader
+ * feedparser - 4.1  Required for general rss parsing - google.com/reader
  * flickrapi - 1.4.2  Required to talk to flickr.com
  * github2 - 0.1.2  Required to talk to github.com
  * tweepy - 1.7.1  Required to talk to twitter.com